spatie/laravel-event-sourcing/docs/using-aggregates/creating-and-configuring-aggregates.md

 $myAggregate->loadUuid($uuid);
 ```

-The `load` method is handy when injecting aggretate roots in constructors or classes where method injection is supported.
+The `load` method is handy when injecting aggregate roots in constructors or classes where method injection is supported.

 ```php
 public function handle(MyAggregate $aggregate) {